Blog :: Network Operations :: Security Operations

 One area where traditional network forensics tools fall short is in coverage.
 While it might be technically possible to deploy hundreds of packet capture devices across every point in the network, the cost would be prohibitive.
 Packet capture products are best deployed as needed in key locations or when a problem is suspected (ie. reactionary deployment).
 Network flows can be enabled anywhere you have a router, switch, or firewall and the best part is that you don’t need to deploy hardware via a SPAN or tap.
 NetFlow and IPFIX are built in.
 It’s already there just waiting for you to turn it on.

 The BYOD movement has brought new threats to the internal network.
 It’s not enough to monitor just the Internet pipe.
 We’ve also got to look inward toward the network core and access layers.
 NetFlow gives us the ability to look inward toward the network deepness.
 You can find NetFlow support in access layer devices such as the Catalyst 4500, Enterasys S-series, and even Cisco’s popular Catalyst 3750-X (with module).
-Check out this post for a run down on core switches that support flow export.

 Using Flows For Incident Response and Network Forensics